tarantool/tarantool/changelogs/unreleased/gh-6396-transaction-public-id.md

 ## feature/core

-* Added new function box.txn_id(), which returns the id of the current transaction if called within a transaction, nil otherwise.
+* Added the new `box.txn_id()` function that returns the id of the current transaction if called within a transaction, nil otherwise.